-However, who can predict what their health will be in 10, 20 or 30 years?
-Will a healthy 35-year old male be in the same health at age 55, when the last of the three 10-year policies needs to be purchased?
-Most of us have changes in health as we get older, so by locking in rates at a younger age takes the risk out of the equation (it actually transfers the risk from you to the insurance company).
+However, who can predict what their health will be in 10, 20, or 30 years?
+Will a healthy 35-year old male be in the same health at age 55, when the last of the three 10-year policies need to be purchased?
+Most of us have changes in health as we get older, so locking in rates at a younger age takes the risk out of the equation (it actually transfers the risk from you to the insurance company).

 Best Option For An Expiring Term Life Insurance Policy

 Life insurance is extremely situational, and that’s why the flexibility and customization of policies is so attractive to buyers.